 That meal will then be mapped onto your sugar levels, with a two hour data summary included.
 The picture above is from my homemade pizza night, along with an adult beverage and a breakdown of what happened inside my body during the two hours after I started eating.

 I logged my meals as I began them as opposed to ending them, I don’t know if there is a right or wrong, but that was my method.
-I’m not super interested in tracking my macros, so I didn’t, but was pretty interested in seeing my blood glucose data.
+At this time I’m not super interested in tracking my macros, so I didn’t, but was pretty interested in seeing my blood glucose data.

 As you can see, I took a picture of my meal, and then the app did the rest.
 It waited two hours from when I entered the meal and then found my lowest glucose level, my highest glucose level, the difference or Delta between the two, and also the AUC or area under the curve with a lower number being better than a higher number.